DeanLemans/deanlemans.github.io/_tabs/about me.md

 icon: fas fa-info-circle
 order: 1
 ---
->A more extensive about me is available at [dean lemans](https://deanlemans.github.io/posts/Dean-Lemans/) post.
+>A more extensive about me is available at [Who am I?](https://deanlemans.github.io/posts/Dean-Lemans/).
 {: .prompt-tip }
 # Hello, I am Dean and I'm an aspiring game developer! 👋